Elizabeth Thomas, DOTransplant

 The average length of a hospital stay is 10 days after surgery.

-Strength & Physical Rehabilitation
+Strength and Physical Rehabilitation

 Work with a physical therapist to determine your strength recovery and ability to return home after surgery.
 If necessary, you may move to the rehabilitation unit at University Health for additional help.